 The knurling is the best selling point for this bar:

-- The outer knurling is most definitely agressive; but not shred-your-hands level of aggressive.
+- The outer knurling is most definitely aggressive; but not the shred-your-hands level of aggressive.
 Most lifters will find it tolerable with more than enough grip.

 - The center knurl prioritizes comfort with a milder knurl to preserve your sensitive upper back skin on squats.
 Yet, it gives you just enough knurl depth to keep the bar solidly on your back.